UW-POLS503/2015/notes/Assignments.md

+# Homework 1

+The homework is too mechanical.
+None of the questions require much thinking.

+- Do not use ask for the correlation matrix.
+It is too large to understand.
+A plot would be better.
+- Most common problem is not checking the units of Catholic.
+- Students often created separate boxplots instead of side-by-side boxplots.
+- Students did not answer the question in prose, but that may be related to the questions being too mechanical.
+- Students had a difficult time generating general solutions to the question that asked for the median.
+- Very poor formatting.

+# Homework 2

+Overall, everyone got the code corret, the variation was in the quality of the prose responses.

+On problem 1: Most cited the problems of out-of-sample forecasting.
+Few people cited the importance of the linearity assumption.

+On problem 2: move to an in-class assignment?
+Use a randomly generated Anscombe dataset?
+Additionally, emphasize the relationship between the equation of linear regression (it only uses means, covariance and variance) and the

+This homework still seems mechanistic.

 # Homework 3

 The way in which the results were presented was confusing and did not allow student to effectively assess differences in parameters that would be bias.